Mark Little (Australian actor): Career

 Little appeared as Roy in a production of Louis Nowra's play Così at The White Bear Theatre in Kennington, London, in 2008.
 From the following year, he started making regular appearances on the discussion show The Wright Stuff.

 As well as extended runs of Defending the Caveman at London's Leicester Square Theatre, he toured the play around the UK in 2010.

 In 2010, he made his directorial debut starring in, designing and directing Jack Hibberd's A Stretch of the Imagination at The Cock Tavern Theatre in Kilburn, London.

 Little has also written comedy films and poetry.
 He appeared in a documentary special celebrating Neighbours 30th anniversary titled Neighbours 30th: The Stars Reunite, which aired in Australia and the UK in March 2015.

 In 2017, Little played the character of "Fleshcreep" in a pantomime production of Jack and the Beanstalk at the Palace Theatre, Mansfield.

 In 2019, Little took part in the eleventh series of Dancing on Ice, partnered with Brianne Delcourt.
 They become the first couple to leave after the judges chose to save ex-cricketer Ryan Sidebottom and his skating partner Brandee Malto in the skate-off.

 He has also taken many self-devised shows to the Edinburgh Festival Fringe and toured them nationally throughout the UK.

 In 2021, he appeared at the Middlesbrough Little Theatre in a pantomime production of Peter Pan, playing the part of Captain Hook.

-In 2022, he reprised his role as Joe Mangel for the then-finale of Neighbours.
+In 2022, he reprised his role of Joe Mangel for a guest appearance in the then-final episodes of Neighbours.